-- From Metatheorem 5, it follows that an axiom of NT cannot contain the disjunction symbol \vee . - The theorems of NT are those theorems of T for which at least one of the disjuncts is provable in T. This follows from Metatheorem 1.
-In particular, theorems of T which are conjunctions of one or more basic sentences are theorems of NT.
-Note that if there is a well-formed formula P for which each of the disjuncts is refutable in T, then ¬P will satisfy the above requirement to qualify as a theorem of NT. - If there are theorems of T that contain the disjunction symbol ∨ and for which at least two of the disjuncts are undecidable in T and other disjuncts, if present, are either undecidable or refutable in T, then such theorems of T are not in the t-syntax of NT, i.e., they are neither theorems nor undecidable formulas of NT.
-For example, the law of the excluded middle P ∨ ¬P is neither a theorem nor an undecidable formula of NT when P is a well-formed formula that is undecidable in T. - For each nonlogical axiom of T that is not present and / or is not a legitimate axiom in the t-syntax of NT, an appropriate nonlogical rule of inference [7], from which the axiom can be classically inferred, should be included in the p-syntax of NT.
-See Remarks 16 and 17. - The axioms of NT are those axioms of T that are legitimate in the t-syntax of NT (i.e., the axioms that are conjunctions of one or more basic sentences).
-The theorems of NT may be deduced from these axioms and the nonlogical rules of inference that will replace any axioms of T that are not conjunctions of one or more basic sentences. - Consider a well-formed formula P of the t-syntax of \mathbf{NT} which is not a theorem of \mathbf{T} , and for which at least one disjunct is undecidable in \mathbf{T} and other disjuncts, if present, are either undecidable or refutable in \mathbf{T} .
-Then P is an undecidable formula of \mathbf{NT} .
-In particular, if P is a conjunction of one or more basic sentences and if P is undecidable in \mathbf{T} , then P is undecidable in \mathbf{NT} .
+- The theorems of NT are those theorems of T for which at least one of the disjuncts is provable in T. This follows from Metatheorem 1.
+In particular, theorems of T that are conjunctions of one or more basic sentences are theorems of NT.
+If P is a well-formed formula for which each of the disjuncts is refutable in T, then ¬P will qualify as a theorem of NT. - If there are theorems of T that contain the disjunction symbol ∨ and for which at least two of the disjuncts are undecidable in T and other disjuncts, if present, are either undecidable or refutable in T, then such theorems of T are not in the t-syntax of NT, i.e., they are neither theorems nor undecidable formulas of NT.
+For example, the law of the excluded middle P ∨ ¬P is neither a theorem nor an undecidable formula of NT when P is a well-formed formula that is undecidable in T. - For each nonlogical axiom of T that is not present and / or is not a legitimate axiom in the t-syntax of NT, an appropriate nonlogical rule of inference [10], from which the axiom can be classically inferred, should be included in the p-syntax of NT.
+See Remarks 20 and 21. - The axioms of NT are those axioms of T that are legitimate in the tsyntax of NT, namely, the axioms that are conjunctions of one or more basic sentences.
+The theorems of NT may be deduced from these axioms and the nonlogical rules of inference that will replace any axioms of T that are not conjunctions of one or more basic sentences. - Consider a well-formed formula P of the t-syntax of NT that is not a theorem of T, and for which at least one disjunct is undecidable in T and other disjuncts, if present, are either undecidable or refutable in T. Then P is an undecidable formula of NT.
+In particular, if P is a conjunction of one or more basic sentences and if P is undecidable in T, then P is undecidable in NT.

-Remark 16.
-Note that a sentence like $\forall x \ (P(x) \lor Q(x))$, where P and Q are unary predicate symbols, is legitimate in the p-syntax of NT, but is not a well-formed formula of the t-syntax.
+Remark 20.
+Note that a sentence like $\forall x (P(x) \lor Q(x))$, where P and Q are unary predicate symbols, is legitimate in the p-syntax of NT, but is not a wellformed formula of the t-syntax.
 Consider the following simple illustrative example.
 Let T include the axioms where R is a two-place predicate symbol.
-By modus ponens, T proves
+By modus ponens, \mathbf{T} proves

-$$\forall x \ (P(x) \lor Q(x)), \tag{12}$$
+$$\forall x \ (P(x) \lor Q(x)), \tag{14}$$

-$$\forall x (P(x) \lor Q(x)) \to \forall x \exists y R(x, y), \tag{13}$$
+$$\forall x \left(P(x) \lor Q(x) \right) \to \forall x \exists y R(x, y), \tag{15}$$

-$$\forall x \,\exists y \, R(x,y). \tag{14}$$
+$$\forall x \,\exists y \,R(x,y). \tag{16}$$